Railway accidents in South Australia: Bumbunga, 2009

 On 1 August 2009, the lead locomotive of Pacific National freight train 5PM5 collided with a utility motor vehicle at the Bumbunga level crossing.
 The utility vehicle was seriously damaged as a result of the collision and the male driver and a female passenger were fatally injured.

 The man and woman who died were in a car on the Lochiel–Blyth road when an Adelaide-bound freight train hit the vehicle just before 4 pm, killing them instantly.
 The train, travelling at over 90 km/h, hit the car.
 The SA-registered, late-model Ford Falcon Utility was split in two.
 The front half slid across the road and remained near the crossing on its roof.
 The rear section was dragged over 600 m.
 When the train halted 1063 m from impact, a car door was still lodged in the train's front.
-The crossing, near the entrance to the Snowtown–Bumbunga road, had no boomgates or flashing lights.
+The crossing, near the entrance to the Snowtown–Bumbunga road, had no boomgates or flashing lights at the time.
+After the incident, the crossing was upgraded to active protection with boom gates and lights, with the upgrade completed by January 2010.

 According to Adelaide Now (2009), 33 people had died in SA level-crossing collisions and another 71 were seriously injured since 2001.